Neskoff/RBTVacationplannerMicroservice/README.md

 - Java 16
 - InteliJ Ultimate

-For any further question please refer to the [Quickstart Guide](https://kafka.apache.org/quickstart)
 ## Setting up the Spring project
 After you are done with configuring Apache Kafka server please use the following steps to get your Spring application up and running: